Formulation-ready brief for Myles

 Auntie wisdom meets clinical science.

 Zarna’s job is not celebrity endorsement.
-It is translation: making a premium daily wellness system feel like something her audience already understands and can laugh about.
+It is translation: making clinical studies, nutrition gaps, and daily wellness feel native, funny, and useful.

 Warm, not woo-woo.